top of page

 Credits: 70

-Duration: 22 teaching weeks plus 2-6 study break weeks (plus 4 weeks summer break depending on intake start date)
+Duration: 22 teaching weeks plus 2-6 study break weeks (including 4 weeks summer break depending on intake start date)

 Locations offered: Online